JhonEgbret/Geopolis/Nekocious Neko.md

 > ##### Height
 > 5'5'' - 165 cm
 > ##### Affiliation
+> - Affil
+> - Affiliated with the Kinrin Criminal Group
 > - Affiliated with the [[-Space Pirate Society|S.P.S.]]
 > ##### Bounty
 > $4,839,544,000,000,000,000,000,000,000